STD/STI Testing

 If you have had unprotected sex with a high-risk partner or shared needles, it’s important to get tested immediately.

 The two most common STDs are chlamydia and gonorrhea.
-We offer women no-cost STD testing for both of these if you have a positive pregnancy test and can provide you with referrals for any other testing you may need.
+We may offer limited, no-cost STD testing for qualifying patients with a positive pregnancy test.

 Our first priority is your health and well-being.
 That’s why we can provide you with referrals for many services or resources we cannot provide.